wistia/nsq-ruby/README.md

 )
 ```

-If you need to connect using SSL/TLS
+If you need to connect using SSL/TLS Authentication via a `ssl_context`

 ```Ruby
 producer = Nsq::Producer.new(